FDSG: Forecasting Dynamic Scene Graphs: Method

 For each frame $V_t$, a fixed set of triplets $\{\hat{r}_t(k)\}_{k=1}^{N_r}$ is predicted by the Scene Graph Generation Module, where $N_r$ denotes the total number of triplets derived from the fixed set of predicted entities $\hat{\mathbf{o}}_t = \{\hat{o}_t(i)\}_{i=1}^{N_q}$.
 We use the Hungarian algorithm as in DETR \cite{carion2020end} to find the optimal one-to-one matching $\hat{\rho} \in P$ between the prediction set $\hat{G}_t = \{\hat{r}_t(k)\}_{k=1}^{N_r}$ and the ground truth set $G_t = \{r_t(k)\}_{k=1}^{N_r}$, where $G_t$ is padded with $\emptyset$ to the same length as $\hat{G}_t$.
 The optimal matching $\hat{\rho}$ is found by

 where $\mathcal{L}_{\text{match}}(r(k), \hat{r}(\rho(k)))$ is the matching loss to assign predicted triplet $\hat{r}$ with index $\rho(i)$ to ground truth triplet $r(i)$.
-This matching loss is a sum of entity classification loss, predicate classification loss and entity bounding box regression loss:
+This matching loss is a sum of entity classification loss, predicate classification loss, and entity bounding box regression loss:

-where $\{s,o,p\}$ denotes subject, object, predicate respectively, and $\alpha_l$ and $\beta_l$ are weighting factors.
+where $\{s,o,p\}$ denotes subject, object, and predicate, respectively, and $\alpha_l$ and $\beta_l$ are weighting coefficients.
 We use focal loss \cite{ross2017focal} for classification $\mathcal{L}_{\text{cls}}$, and a weighted sum of L1-loss and GIoU-loss for bounding box regression $\mathcal{L}_{\text{box}}$.
 When calculating the predicate classification loss, we follow OED \cite{wang2024oed} and ignore the loss between the prediction and any padded ground truth.

-We use the same Hungarian Matching loss for \texttt{SGF}.
-During training, the model only outputs forecasted triplets for the target frame.
-We select a reference frame and use it to forecast the scene graph for the target frame, as specified in Eq.~\eqref{eqn:tamsgf}.
-Therefore, both the Scene Graph Generation Module and the Scene Graph Forecast Module output predictions for the same target frame.
-Unlike \texttt{SGA}, we do not need to store additional samples or labels for multiple observed and anticipatory targets.
+For the \texttt{SGF} task, we adopt the same Hungarian Matching loss.
+During training, the model generates forecasted triplets only for the target frame.
+A reference frame is selected to guide the prediction of the scene graph for the target frame, as defined in Eq.~\eqref{eqn:tamsgf}.
+Consequently, both the Scene Graph Generation Module and the Forecast Module produce predictions for the same target frame.
+This is different from the SceneSayer training scheme for \texttt{SGA} \cite{peddi2025towards}, which requires storing all observed samples and multiple anticipation targets.

 \textbf{Inference.} For \texttt{DSGG}, our model sees the entire video $V^H$ and samples $n$ reference frames $\{V_{\text{ref}1}, ..., V_{\text{ref}n}\}$.
 Our model input is therefore $\{V_{\text{ref}1}, ..., V_{\text{ref}n}\}$ and the target frame $V_{T_g}$, and the output is the scene graph $\hat{G}_{T_g}$.